-The Congress offers great choice and variety with seven sessions running simultaneously.
+The Congress offers great choice and variety with up to eight sessions running simultaneously.
 The expertise of leading international and UK speakers will be on display and for those who prefer a more interactive style, there will be plenty of opportunities for sharing ideas, information and experiences.
 In a rich mix of presentations, symposia and workshops the Congress covers all areas of care and support for people with dementia and their carers in care homes, acute hospitals, day care, sheltered and extra-care housing and the community.
 We are delighted that people with dementia and carers are closely involved as contributors throughout the whole event.
 Please click HERE to find out more about our Keynote Speakers.

 You will find a brief outline of the each of the three days on the Congress given below.
-A full programme with details of all speakers, timings and special events is also available to download.

 16.45 Conference registration and exhibition viewing

 18.00 Welcome and introduction

 12.00 Parallel sessions 1

 13.10 Lunch and exhibition and poster viewing

 18.00 Congress drinks reception and ‘A Million Memories’